-How to advocate for a loved one in the hospital
+How to be an effective advocate for a loved one in the hospital

 Being in the hospital can be stressful and confusing.
 It can be difficult to get the information you need from your doctors and healthcare team, ensure all members of the team are communicating to lower the risk of medical errors and inappropriate testing and care, and make medical decisions when you’re ill or injured and under stress.
 That’s why having someone who can advocate on your behalf with doctors, nurses, and other hospital staff members can be valuable.